dart-lang/sdk/pkg/dev_compiler/doc/GENERIC_METHODS.md

 [proposal]: https://github.com/leafpetersen/dep-generic-methods/blob/master/proposal.md

-When they were still being prototyped, and [older comment-based syntax was designed][old] so that the static analysis could be implemented and tested before the VM and compilers needed to worry about the syntax.
+When they were still being prototyped, an [older comment-based syntax was designed][old] so that the static analysis could be implemented and tested before the VM and compilers needed to worry about the syntax.
 Now that real syntax is allowed everywhere, this doc has been updated.